oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 Now if you sign in with the user you created, the UI will not display the links to perform write operations, as the role has not yet been assigned.

-First, the role must be defined in the Auth0 tenant as well.
+First, the `menu-admin` role must be defined in the Auth0 tenant as well.
 You can use the following Auth0 CLI command:

 ```shell
 auth0 roles create